-The Public Transit-Human Services Transportation Coordination Plan for Riverside County, 2021-2025 (Coordinated Plan 2021 Update) serves to document mobility needs and gaps of seniors, persons with disabilities, persons of low income, veterans and Tribal members living and traveling within Riverside County (County).
-Through goals to enhance mobility, strategies and potential projects, this Plan provides direction to Riverside County stakeholders that include Riverside County Transportation Commission (RCTC), the County's public transit providers and human service agencies, as well as sovereign Tribes, municipalities and the County.
+The Public Transit-Human Services Transportation Coordination Plan for Riverside County, 2021-2025 (referred to as "Coordinated Plan 2021 Update" or "Coordinated Plan") serves to document mobility needs and gaps of seniors, persons with disabilities, persons of low income, veterans and tribal members living and traveling within Riverside County (County).
+Through goals to enhance mobility, strategies and potential projects, this Coordinated Plan provides direction to Riverside County stakeholders that include Riverside County Transportation Commission (RCTC), the County's public transit providers and human service agencies, as well as sovereign Tribes, municipalities and the County.